slevithan/oniguruma-to-es/README.md

 ### Footnotes

-1. Targets ES2024 and ESNext have the same emulation capabilities, although resulting regex patterns and flags might differ.
-2. Target ES2018 doesn't allow Unicode property names added in JavaScript specifications after ES2018.
+1. Target ES2018 doesn't allow Unicode property names added in JavaScript specifications after ES2018.
-3. With target ES2018, the specific POSIX classes `[:graph:]` and `[:print:]` use ASCII versions rather than the Unicode versions available for target ES2024 and later, and they are an error if option `allowBestEffort` is disabled.
+2. With target ES2018, the specific POSIX classes `[:graph:]` and `[:print:]` use ASCII versions rather than the Unicode versions available for target ES2024 and later, and they are an error if option `allowBestEffort` is disabled.
-4. Target ES2018 doesn't allow nested negated character classes.
+3. Target ES2018 doesn't allow nested negated character classes.

 ## ㊗️ Unicode / mixed case-sensitivity